Young Adults Peer Support

 Overview

-Youth Peer Community Spaces
+The Peer Tree Community

-Looking for a space where you can connect, create, and feel understood?
+Looking for a space where you can connect, create and feel understood?

-Our Story: Born from a 2014 service-user forum, Peer Tree has grown into a vibrant, user-led community.
+Our Story: Born from a 2014 service-user forum, The Peer Tree has grown into a vibrant, user-led community.
 Over the years, it has built a safe, stigma-free environment, sparked peer leadership, strengthened whanaungatanga (connection), inspired volunteer involvement, and even created offshoot groups and friendships.
 Now this is a paid Peer Facilitator led initiative.

 He whai hua ki ēnei